John Paul Sr. (racing driver)

-John Lee Paul (born Johan Leendert Paul, /nl/, on March 12, 1939, disappeared in 2001) is or was an American fugitive, convicted felon and former racing driver and known as John Paul Sr. in the motorsport scene.
+John Lee Paul (born Johan Leendert Paul, /nl/, on March 12, 1939, disappeared in 2001) is or was an American fugitive, suspected double murderer, and former racing driver known as John Paul Sr. in the motorsport scene.
 In 1982 he and his son John Paul Jr. (1960–2020) won both U.S. classic endurance races, 24 Hours of Daytona and 12 Hours of Sebring.
 After his racing career he served a fifteen-year prison sentence for a variety of crimes including drug trafficking and shooting a federal witness.
 In 2001, he disappeared on his boat while being sought for questioning by officials regarding the disappearance of his ex-girlfriend.
 Paul's status is unknown.

 Early life

 Paul emigrated to the United States from the Netherlands in 1956 with his family, settling in Muncie, Indiana, and legally changing his name to John Lee Paul.
 He attended Ball State University and then received a scholarship to Harvard University, where he received a master's degree in business.
 He became a successful mutual fund manager, and a millionaire.
 In 1960, his wife Joyce gave birth to a son, John Jr., who went on to become a successful driver on his father's team, but also served prison time for joining in some of his father's numerous criminal activities.